MrCode403/Hymoji/README.md

 </div>

 Hymoji is a platform that works as a library of emojis for Discord, Twitch and Slack provided by emoji.gg.

 ## To-do
 ### Stability:
 Currently, `EmojisActivity` uses 2 fragments to show both main and packs emojis.
 However, the way it shows emojis is so inconsistent and needs to be improved.
+Known todos:
  - Improve the way `HomeActivity` handles server responses.
+ - `EmojisActivity` needs a checkup to verify any issues that cause the app to hang.
- - Recreate `PacksEmojisFragment` pagination to work seamlessly with +10K emojis.
+ - Recreate `PacksEmojisFragment` pagination to work seamlessly with +15K emojis.
+ - The app is kinda slow, but the reason is unknown so far.
+ - The way the app changes to selected language is unstable and sometimes doesn't work.
+ - Showing `BottomSheetDialog/BottomSheetFragment` over `BottomSheetFragment` causes flickering.
+ - Downloading packs as ZIP not working when Hymoji's folder at Downloads doesn't exist.
+Solution: check if Hymoji folder exists, else create it.
+Check `zippingTask()` in `PackPreviewActivity`.

 ### Massive refactoring:
 This app was initially created using Sketchware, and the current code base uses old methods and approaches to do a certain job.
 Due to that, the app needs improvements in terms of code.
+Known todos:
  - Binding instead of `findViewById`.
  - Split methods to proper classes.
+ - Switch from hardcoded colors to xml colors.
+ - Replace programmatically-written UI methods with xml approaches.

 ### Improve Readme.md